joaowozniak/api-sandbox-elixir/README.md

 ## Introduction

 API Sandbox that returns bank account and transaction data mimicking the same schema as that in production.
-This project's requirements were provided by the Teller.io programming challenge.

 ## Description